Cray-HPE/docs-csm/305-SWITCH-METADATA.md

         - In the below example this is x3000u22
     - The slot number(s) for the spine switches
         - In the below example this is x3000u23R and x3000u23L (two side-by-side switches)
-        - Newer side-by-sides use slot numbers instead of R and L
+        - Newer side-by-side switches use slot numbers of s1 and s2 instead of R and L
     >   ![Layered Images Diagram](./img/shcd-rack-example.png)
-2. Each spine/aggregation switch will follow this format: `xXcChHsS`
+2. Each spine or aggregation switch will follow this format: `xXcChHsS`
-    - xX : where "X" is the river rack identification number (the figure above is "3000")
+    - xX : where "X" is the river cabinet identification number (the figure above is "3000")
     - cC : where "C" is the cabinet identification number (the figure above is "0")
-    - hH : where "H" is the slot number in the rack (height)
+    - hH : where "H" is the slot number in the cabinet (height)
     - sS : where "S" is the horizontal space number'
     >
 3. Each leaf switch will follow this format: `xXcCwW`:
-    - xX : where "X" is the river rack identification number (the figure above is "3000")
+    - xX : where "X" is the river cabinet identification number (the figure above is "3000")
     - cC : where "C" is the cabinet identification number (the figure above is "0")
-    - wW : where "W" is the slot number in the rack (height)
+    - wW : where "W" is the slot number in the cabinet (height)
-4. Each item in the file is either of type `Aggregate`, `CDU`, `Leaf`, or `Spine`.
+4. Each CDU switch will follow this format: `dDwW`:
-5. Each line in the file must denote the Brand, either `Dell`, `Mellanox`, or `Aruba`.
+    - dD : where "D" is the Coolant Distribution Unit (CDU)

-See the example files below for references.
+    - wW : where "W" is the management switch in a CDU

-##### Tips
+5. Each item in the file is either of type `Aggregate`, `CDU`, `Leaf`, or `Spine`.

-You can find the Model by logging into the switch and running one of the following commands.
+6. Each line in the file must denote the Brand, either `Dell`, `Mellanox`, or `Aruba`.

-- On Dell:   `show system`
+7. Create the switch_metadata.csv file with this information.

-- On Mellanox:  `show inventory`
+linux# vi switch_metadata.csv

-- On Aruba: `show system`
+See the example files below for reference.

 #### Examples

-> An example with Dell and Mellanox switches:
+> An example with Dell leaf switches and 2 Mellanox switches in the same slot number:
 ```
 pit:~ # cat example_switch_metadata.csv
 Switch Xname,Type,Brand